-Recommendation 2: The workgroup recommends that MHEC utilize their current authority to develop more detailed criteria for mission statement review of public institutions of higher education to ensure that mission statements are clearly defined and distinct between each institution.
-Examples of criteria in mission statement review could be the requirement that each institution clearly define the level of research of the public institution of higher education.
+Recommendation 2: The workgroup recommends that MHEC utilize their current authority to develop more detailed criteria for mission statement review of public institutions of higher education and provide robust approval to ensure that mission statements are clearly defined and distinct to prevent mission creep between each institution.
+Examples of criteria in mission statement review could be the requirement that each institution clearly define the level of research of the public institution of higher education or the new Carnegie classifications, if applicable.

-Recommendation 3: The workgroup recommends that after each mission statement review, MHEC submit a report to the House Appropriations Committee, the Senate Budget and Taxation Committee, and the Senate Education, Energy, and the Environment Committee on each approved mission statement and an analysis of each public institution of higher education's role in the State's system of higher education.
-The committees should use this report to ensure that the State is supporting each institution in meeting the needs of their approved mission statement.
+Recommendation 3: The workgroup recommends that after each mission statement review, MHEC submit a report to the House Appropriations Committee, the Senate Budget and Taxation Committee, and the Senate Education, Energy, and the Environment Committee on each approved mission statement and an analysis of each public institution of higher education's role in the State's system of higher education to ensure that each institution's mission statement is distinct and clear.
+The report should also include an analysis of why each mission statement was approved or rejected.
+The committees and MHEC should use this report to ensure that the State is supporting each institution in meeting the needs of their approved mission statement.

 II.
-State Plan of Higher Education and State Workforce Development Needs
+State Plan for Higher Education and State Workforce Development Needs